MateoBodon/kalshi-gas/docs/METHODOLOGY.md

 We simulate the predictive distribution for the settlement horizon by combining the Gaussian forecast with a residual bootstrap.
 Under risk stress, the drift prior bounds are widened upward by \(+\Delta_{\text{drift}}\) as described in the pipeline.

+## Data Alignment (Nearest-week joins)

+Live data can be sparse on any given day.
+To avoid empty merges, the assembler aligns weekly EIA and RBOB series to daily AAA using nearest‑week as‑of joins (backward direction) with sensible tolerances (10 days for EIA/RBOB; 2 days for Kalshi).
+This preserves continuity without leaking future information.

 ## Structural Pass-through

 RBOB pass-through is estimated on lagged futures changes.
 The asymmetric mapping is